jootten/A2C_Lunar_Lander/report.md

 ![*Figure 1: main.py*](report_screenshots/main.py_coord_init.png)

-The instantiation of the coordinator happens in the main.py **(Figure 1)** and the execution of its constructor initializes everything needed for successful learning **(Figure 2)**.
+The instantiation of the coordinator happens in the main.py **(Figure 1)** and the execution of its `__init()__` method initializes everything needed for successful learning **(Figure 2)**.
 The most crucial point in this part is probably the instantiation of the two Neural Networks which build the core of the A2C method, namely the Actor and the Critic.
 As one can see here, network related things like the loss function and the optimizers are also created at this point.
 But let's take the chance to go into both classes and look at the architectures of the networks **(Figure 3 & 4)**.

 ![*Figure 2: coordinator.py init*](report_screenshots/coordinator.py_network_init.png)